Coccoexe/LFN_Project/README.md

 ```
 Make sure to have a data folder with at least a dataset otherwise the program won't work.

-You can use setup.py to downlaod tested dataset
+You can use setup.py to download tested dataset

 ### Setup
 Setup.py is a file that automatically downloads and prepare the two dataset we used in our project.